geramory/gcamoryFiles/README.md

 This application uses a CLI to engage the user to create either a CD or deposit account.
-A specific bonus is applied to an account of the user's choice an award of $10000 is applied for CD and $500 is applied to checking.
+A specific bonus is applied to an account of the user's choice an award of x dollars is applied for CD and x+ dollars is applied to checking.
 The user can then view an updated bank statement with the amount deposited plus the specified bonus.

 # Technologies used